Supervised Semantic Similarity-based Conflict Detection Algorithm: S3CDA: Methodology

 \section{Methodology}

-In this section, we first describe the SRS datasets used in our numerical study, which is followed by a brief discussion on sentence-embeddings used in the experiments.
-Then, we provide specific details of the building blocks of our conflict detection algorithm and the experimental setup.
-Figure~\ref{our_approach} shows our proposed framework for automated conflict detection in SRS documents.
-Our technique comprises two phases, which are similarity-based conflict detection (Phase I) and semantic conflict detection (Phase II).
+In this section, we first describe the SRS datasets used in our numerical study.
+Then, we provide specific details of the building blocks of our conflict detection algorithms and the experimental setup.